thearduinoguy/WaveClock/README.md

 When the clock detects a hand being waved above it, the time will display for 2 seconds then go off.

+# WaveClock Version 2

+Version 2 does away with the RTC chip and replaces the Arduino with an ESP8266.
+The time is obtained via NTP servers (Using the Squix TimeClient library) so it is always second accurate.
+Also requires the ESP8266 specific IRRemote library.